wobo-gavin/repo0312/docs/quickstart.rst

         'timeout'  => 2.0,
     ]);

+Clients are immutable in /* Replaced /* Replaced /* Replaced Guzzle */ */ */ 6, which means that you cannot change the defaults used by a /* Replaced /* Replaced /* Replaced client */ */ */ after it's created.

 The /* Replaced /* Replaced /* Replaced client */ */ */ constructor accepts an associative array of options:

 ``base_uri``